When does a puppy or kitten start its vaccinations?

 My dog is scooting, does he have worms?

 Your dog could have worms but usually that is not why they are scooting.
 The anal glands are two sacs on the inside of the rectum that contain a fishy smelling substance that is normally expressed when the dog defecates.
 The dog’s ancestors used the substance to mark their territory.
 Occasionally dogs will express their glands when they are excited or anxious.
 Some dogs can have difficulties expressing their glands and may try to empty them by scooting.
 If your dog is licking excessively in the rectal area or if you see redness or swelling around the rectal area you should take your pet to the veterinarian to see if the glands are infected or abscessed.

 How can I tell if my dog or cat has worms?

 Certain parasites such as tapeworms can be visible around the rectum, but other intestinal parasites must be detected by identifying their eggs under the microscope.
 Tapeworms look like rice grains on the hairs and are only transmitted to dogs and cats by eating an intermediate host.
 The intermediate hosts in cats are rabbits and voles and in dogs are moose and caribou carcasses.
 Round worms and hook worms are usually transmitted between animals in their environment.
-We recommend deworming every year for round, hook, and tapeworms.
+We recommend deworming every 6 months to a year for round, hook, and tapeworms.